informalsystems/tendermock/atomkraft-tendermock-interface/README.md

 This means Tendermock allows...
 * ...running tests faster - no need to wait for Tendermint to come to consensus
 * ...precisely controlling things usually determined by Tendermint - which nodes vote/propose, how many rounds pass until consensus, the timestamps of each block, etc.
-* ...simulating large networks - to the application, Tendermock can make it look like there are thousands of validators in the network, without needing to run more than a single instance
+* ...simulating large networks - to the application, Tendermock can make it look like there are thousands of validators in the network, without needing to run more than a single instance.

-### Tendermocks interface to the outside
+## Tendermocks interface to the outside

 To facilitate this type of carefully manipulated, fast testing, Tendermock needs to take some input data.
 Notably, transitions need to be supplied to Tendermock, and there should be a way to specify the signers and timestamps for each block.

+Goals in designing this interface:
+* All but the very minimal information should be optional.
+Setting up a simple testcase where some transactions are given to the application should not require putting any additional information other than the initial state (i.e. genesis file) and the transactions (i.e. the trace).
+* More fine-grained control should be possible to achieve, but this will necessarily be harder.

+There are two ways to influence Tendermocks behaviour:
+* By the content of the `genesis.json` file.
+This file will essentially set the application and chain status at the start of the test, see https://hub.cosmos.network/main/resources/genesis.html.
+The genesis file is application specific, so it will need to be provided to Tendermock by the user.
+* By the content of the transaction trace.
+Tendermock reads a trace that contains signed user-level transactions annotated with some optional metainformation (how many rounds until consensus, which validators signed, etc), and feeds them to the application.

+### `genesis.json`

+The file is defined by Tendermint and the CosmosSDK.
+Eventually, it would be interesting to generate the parts of the genesis file automatically as far as possible, to ease the burden on application devs.

+### Trace format

+The format for traces is defined in the `proto` subfolder.